geodesyMUC/ma2020-dgfi-dw/README.md

 Other

 * *tarFct* - String of the target function to be optimized.
 Only the (overall) RMS was found to provide stable results.
-Recommended 'rms'
+Recommended 'rms', but can be changed to 'rms35d', 'rms105d', 'rms1y', or 'rms2y'.

 Parameters for the Approximation of PSD

 * *transientType* - This 3x2 dimensional cell defines the type of approximation per coordinate.
 The allowed values are either 'log', 'exp' or 'nil'.
 The first value corresponds to the short-term transient displacement, the second value to the long-term one.
-Recommended {'log','exp';'log','exp';'log','exp'}
+Recommended {'log','exp';'log','exp';'log','exp'} or {'log','log';'log','log';'log','log'} (**2 transients** per eq), or {'log','nil';'log','nil';'log','nil'} (1 transient per eq)
 * *tauVec1* - Grid Search parameters for the short-term transient displacement in years.
 Lower bound:Sampling interval:Upper bound.
 Recommended years(days(1:10:50))
 * *tauVec2* - Grid Search parameters for the long-term transient displacement in years.
 Lower bound:Sampling interval:Upper bound.
 Recommended years(days(51:25:365*2))
 * *lowLimit* - NLO feasible set parameters.
 Lower bounds of the short-term and the long-term transient displacement in years, respectively.
 Recommended [ 0.01/365.25, 51/365.25]
 * *uppLimit* - NLO feasible set parameters.
 Upper bounds of the short-term and the long-term transient displacement in years, respectively.
 Recommended [50/365.25, 5000/365.25]

-The remaining variables should not have to be changed (or require more in depth knowledge of the script - documentation will follow)
+The remaining variables such as IRLS related variables should **only** be changed with care.
+They might result in undesired output and require more in depth knowledge of the script.

+## Folders
+* *data_psd* : Data input for main
+	- XYZ: Data input for main, XYZ coordinates
+	- ENU: Data input for main, ENU coordinates
+	- XYZ_plots: Raw data plots
+	- ENU_plots: Raw data plots
+* *data_sirgasStationsENU* : SIRGAS stations data input for main, might need rework
+* *data_template* : Test data input for main
+* *myfunctions* : Functions used by main
+* *raw_data* : Raw data from the DGFI.
+A conversion to the main input file format (mat files) has already been carried out, the results are saved in the data_psd directories
+* *results_logs* : Folder for log files, will be created if script runs for the first time
+* *saved_plots* : Folder for plots, will be created if script runs for the first time
+* *src* : Important supplementary input for main such as the jump table (jumps and earthquakes (trigger transients!) in the station trajectories)
+* *visualize_results_for_thesis* : Functions that were used to create plots for the Masters Thesis.
+They might need rework in oder to work properly.
+Use with care.

+## Data Template

+It is possible to create own, user-defined input for the main script WITHOUT having to use the preprocessing script.
+A reason might be that raw data is delivered in a different format than the formatted .x, .y., and .z files.
+How this can be done is shown in the "*Create_Data_template*" script.
+Following the same steps, any time series data can be formatted in a way that it can be read and processed by the main script.

+## Feedback

-Please report suggested improvements or bugs.
+Please report suggested improvements or bugs to the author.